-The resident training program at Lucile Packard Children's Hospital (LPCH) provides residents with several opportunities to work in the community, and to develop and practice advocacy skills.
+The residency training program at Lucile Packard Children's Hospital (LPCH) provides residents with several opportunities to work in the community, and to develop and practice advocacy skills.

-Residents with an interest in expanding their advocacy skills and working in the community to develop an independent advocacy project may apply for StAT (Stanford Advocacy Track).
+Residents with an interest in expanding their advocacy skills and working in the community to develop an independent advocacy project may apply for StAT.
 The advocacy staff work closely with residents to develop individual child health advocacy projects.
 During PGY1, residents identify a child advocacy topic of interest, apply for STAT, establish community partnerships, and develop project goals.
 Residents use PGYs 2 and 3 to implement and evaluate their project.
-As part of the STAT program, residents will participate in a StAT rotation during PGY2 and receive specialized training in community engagement and advocacy, with protected time to work on their STAT projects.
-Residents also participate in quarterly StAT meetings and resident-run journal clubs.
-For more information about STAT program, see the STAT webpage.
+As part of the StAT program, residents will participate in a StAT rotation during PGY2 and receive specialized training in community engagement and advocacy, with protected time to work on their StAT projects.